 12 Top-Rated Hiking Trails in California

-This list of top-rated hikes covers the highlights of California's nature trails, mostly moderate to strenuous hikes at famous sites like Yosemite and Mount Shasta.
+This list of top-rated hikes covers the highlights of California's nature trails, with a range of moderate to strenuous hikes at famous places like Yosemite and Mount Shasta.
 For those ready to take on an extreme challenge, the list includes two epic hikes at legendary nature sites, Mount Whitney and the Lost Coast, that should only be attempted by advanced hikers.

 1. Yosemite Falls Trail: A Spectacular Hike to North America's Tallest Waterfall

 One of the best hikes in Yosemite National Park, this trail provides close-up views of Yosemite's most spectacular waterfall, as well as panoramic vistas of the valley floor.
 The trail includes two parts.
 With both sections combined, the Yosemite Falls Trail is a nine-mile round-trip hike.

 The first part of the Yosemite Falls Trail is the one-mile section to Columbia Rock, a moderate hike that ascends 1,000 feet through a switchback trail.
 Views from Columbia Rock sweep across the Yosemite Valley to Half Dome in the distance.
 If you decided not to complete the second part of Yosemite Falls Trails, this section alone is a two-mile round-trip hike that takes about two to three hours.